&noscript=1"/>

 2023 Finalist

 Mon Tout (‘my everything’) is a collaboration between Richard Burch and Nic Bowen, with fruit sourced across Western Australia.
 Coming from a notable winemaking family (well, they both do), Burch had the enviable resources of his family’s Howard Park Wines – which has vineyards and growers in regions celebrated, emerging and re-emerging – when he founded the brand a decade ago.
 That label has evolved considerably and will continue to, with Bowen coming on board in 2021.
 The key drivers are a spirit of adventure coupled with eschewing winemaking inputs, aside from sulphur for stability, with natural balance achieved in the vineyard.
-For 2022, a pinot gris, gewürztraminer and riesling blend, a chardonnay, a rosé, a light and bright grenache, and a blend of pinot noir, syrah and grenache make up the offerings.
+A pinot gris, gewürztraminer and riesling blend, a chardonnay, a rosé, a light and two red blends with varying combinations of pinot noir, syrah and grenache make up the offerings.

 • Mountadam Vineyards